sherry0429/SOAForPython/README.md

   + file_change_callback : it's be called every interval and return a service instance & work path's file list
   + before_watch_callback : it's be called before watcher thread be started.
   + after_watch_callback : it's be called when watcher thread will be stopped.
-+ 2 can rewrite 2 method about service
++ can rewrite 1 method about service
-  + build : it's be call in core, it's do pre work before start service
   + prepare_input_file : it's be called after build, and it's prepare file that service need

 #### user side

 + can make a param template extends ServiceParamTemplate
-+ can add new attributes in ServiceParamTemplate (develop side can use them)
++ can add new attributes in ServiceParamTemplate (so develop side can use them)

 ----